AlexBaldman/Jeopardish/README.md

-# Project Overview

-## Project Name

-Jeopardish
+# Jeopardish

-## Project Description
+## Overview

-A Jeopardy question & answer (answer & question) practice application along the lines of flash cards for Jeopardy questions
+A Jeopardy question & answer (answer & question) practice trivia application along the lines of flash cards for Jeopardy questions.

 ## API and Data Sample